Today, you’re going to learn about Country Code Top Level Domains or ccTLDs.

 However, it was expensive and difficult to maintain—so keep this in mind if you’re considering the option.

-To summarize, if you will not expand your business into other countries, it’s best to stick with the Country Code Top Level Domain of the country you’re in.
+If you do not plan on expanding your business into other countries, it’s best to stick with the Country Code Top Level Domain of the country you’re in.
 Once you start expanding a little bit, build up country-specific sub-folders and you will be fine.

 In general, only buy multiple Country Code Top Level Domains if you’re a massive operation and you’re willing to invest the time and the financial resources into building and maintaining such an infrastructure.

 That’s it – that’s all there really is to Country Code Top Level Domains (or ccTLDs).
 It’s not a difficult concept to grasp, but knowing the basics about it can really save you a lot of trouble later on!